guillaumebriday/blog.guillaumebriday.fr/src/pages/2020-05-12-rendering-react-components-with-custom-elements/index.md

 <post-comments post="<%= post.id %>" nested="true" />
 ```

 This is a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 If you are not familiar with them, you should take a look because they are absolutely awesome 🤯!
-They are part of the [official HTML specification](https://html.spec.whatwg.org/multipage/custom-elements.html) which means there are natives in browser and surprisingly they are [widely supported](https://caniuse.com/#feat=custom-elementsv1).
+They are part of the [official HTML specification](https://html.spec.whatwg.org/multipage/custom-elements.html) which means they are native to browsers and are surprisingly [widely supported](https://caniuse.com/#feat=custom-elementsv1).
 Basically, if you're using React in your app, Custom Elements will work too.

 It's not a React component nor a Vue component, it doesn't need ~~fancy~~ complicated tooling like [Babel](https://babeljs.io/) or Webpack to work, it's just a "dumb" JavaScript Class for your browser.

-To define a `Custom Element`, you'll need to write a `class`, here is the basic structure:
+To define a `Custom Element`, you'll need to write a `class`, here's the basic structure:

 ```js
 class PostComments extends HTMLElement {